james-menzies/spotidex/README.md

 (Coming Soon)

+## How To Use This Program

+### Main Menu

+In order to begin a session on Spotidex, you need to allow the program to authorize the program to view certain information from your Spotify account:

+* Your basic profile information
+* Your currently playing information

+### Session Screen

+### Settings

 ## Benchmarks and Criteria

 This project is being assessed as part of my assessment for the 2020 Coder